 In these 4 steps, in these 4 questions lies the freedom of genuine photographic expression and the joy of genuine photographic expression.

-These 4 questions lead to the genuine photographic translation.
-Including that it is not always possible to photograph something that you have seen vividly and directly; then you can let go.
+These 4 questions lead to the genuine photographic translations and often amazing pictures as a natural end result.
+Including that it is not always possible to photograph something that you have seen vividly and directly; it doesn’t translate with the camera, and then you can let go.

 - Wat stopped me?

 Here you stand still.
 Or you go a few steps further to get closer, and then stand still.
 Literally standing still immediately makes you calm, and stills your thinking mind.
 You slow down, take a moment to ask yourself; “What stopped me?”
 Feel it out.